ericburger/crossbardocs/pages/docs/programming-guide/rpc/Basic-Registrations.md

 # Basic Registrations

-As a default, registrations use exact matching, i.e. a callee which registers a procedure URI `com.myapp.procedure1` will receive calls for `com.myapp.procedure1`only.
-There are, however, also [patter-based registrations](Patter Based Registrations) which can be selected via an option when registering.
+As a default, registrations use exact matching, i.e. a callee which registers a procedure URI `com.myapp.procedure1` will receive calls for `com.myapp.procedure1` only.
+There are, however, also [pattern-based registrations](Pattern Based Registrations) which can be selected via an option when registering.

 > Note: There are some [specific rules regarding URI formatting](URI Format).